Ivandjt226/Ivandjt226/README.md

 🌱 I am Ivan Dario Jaramillo Torres.

-I'm a Machine Learning Engineer with 3 years of experience in the creation of computer vision models & chatbots, machine learning algorithms, testing and deploying models in production using tools like TensorFlow, OpenCV, Git, Flask, GCP and more. 🚀...
+I'm a Machine Learning Engineer, I have got experience in the creation of computer vision models & chatbots, machine learning algorithm, testing and deploying models in production, using tools like TensorFlow, OpenCV, Git, Flask, GCP and more. 🚀...
-I have been a software developer, AI developer, & self-taught data scientist in different companies which has given me a vision of creating AI products with a customer focus 🌎
+I have worked as software developer, AI developer, & self-taught data scientist in different companies which have given to me a new vision about creating AI products focused in costumer's preferences 🌎

-I'm especially interested in the intersection of data science focus in health :bar_chart:
+I'm especially interested in the intersection of data science focused in health :bar_chart:

 ## 👯 Communities
-- Research group in artificial intelligence of the UNAB University (2019-♾)
+- Research group in artificial intelligence from UNAB University (2019-♾)
-- Collaborator of Switch IA
+- Switch IA Collaborator

 ## ⚡ Technologies
 Talk to me about